trek-view/basecamp/_posts/2020-07-31-state-of-the-map-2020.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qatvKNeIxB0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Drone technology is an evolving industry used in multi-disciplinary fields ranging from agriculture, marine conservation to real estate and films.
-There’s so much potential and possibilities on what drones could help people making work faster and more efficient.
+There’s so much potential and possibilities on how drones could help people to make their work faster and more efficient.
 In mapping, aerial imagery uploaded to Open Aerial Map can be used as basemap for OSM editing.

 Related OSM project: [OpenAerialMap](https://openaerialmap.org/)